 NHL Game Summary - Detroit at Vancouver

-Vancouver, BC (Sports Network) - Ryan Kesler scored a pair of third-period goals, as the Vancouver Canucks kept their winning streak going with a 4-1 win over the struggling Detroit Red Wings.
+Vancouver, BC (Sports Network) - Maxim Lapierre scored the winner in the third round of the shootout as the Vancouver Canucks took a 2-1 win over the Detroit Red Wings.

 Lapierre stickhandled his way down low and lifted a backhand over Jimmy Howard and Cory Schneider made a save on Damien Brunner's shot to preserve the win.

 With the win, Vancouver clinched a playoff spot, as did idle Los Angeles, and the Canucks hold a six-point lead over Minnesota for first place in the Northwest Division and third in the Western Conference.

 "We're just happy to get the win.
 It doesn't matter what the score is, we clinched a playoff spot.
 We're just happy with ourselves tonight," Lapierre said.

 Alexander Edler scored the lone goal of the game while Schneider made 33 stops for the Canucks, who had lost three of four coming in.